CassieSloan/WHITE-MAGNUM-README/final_assmt_readme.md

 - As a potential client, I want to be able to *see Bronte’s work* so I can determine if I want her services or not

 - As a general browser, I want to be able to read Bronte’s blog posts so I can *keep up to date with what she’s doing*

+- As a user of the website, I want to be able to navigate through the website so that I can view all of the content available.

 ***